nesi/perf-training/_lessons/python-scatter/06-summary.md

 ## Additional material

 Want to learn more?
-Here are some sites' material which we have found useful:
+Here are some material which we have found useful:

  * [Python in high performance computing](https://events.prace-ri.eu/event/669/material/slides/0.pdf)